makersacademy/news-summary-challenge/README.md

 Go to to local server at port 8080:
 `127.0.0.1:8080`

-Wait a few seconds until heroku restarts the dyno and delivers the data to the api
+However, the the api this app is calling is set to only accept request coming from the application itself - link below.
+App is also accessible at this link: https://micosmin.github.io/news-summary-challenge/

 ## Project overview

-App will grab all the headlines from the Guardian newspaper API and display them on a page with picture and link towards a summary page.
+App retrieves headlines from the Guardian newspaper API and displays them on a page with pictures and links towards a summary page and the full page article on Guardian.

-Clicking on the summary button will show a summary of the article on a different page #
+Clicking on the summary button will direct the user to a #summary page where a summary of the article is retrieved from the Aylien API

-As the API is hosted on heroku or run locally from my machine access is not immediate upon downloading this repo

-### Technologies
+## Technologies used

+JavaScript / CSS / HTML
+Node.js / Express
+Heroku

 ### Frontend

 Single page app built with **JavaScript, CSS and HTML**
 Using **Bootstrap** for quick styling
-Using **ESlint** for static analysis of code to check adherence to style guidelines Using own testing framework for TDD unit tests
+Using **ESlint** for static analysis of code to check adherence to style guidelines Using own testing framework for TDD unit tests.
+Check it out at this [link](https://github.com/micosmin/news-summary-challenge/blob/master/services/testing-framework.js)

-Front end app is using a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve the HTML, CSS and JavaScript files.
+Front end app is using a static web server ([http-server](https://www.npmjs.com/package/http-server)) to serve the HTML, CSS and JavaScript files.
+I've set up a script in the package.json to start the serveer by running `npm start`

-Requests are sent to an API to get data from the Guardian and to summarise text.
+When user hits '/' route a request is sent to my API hosted on Heroku which sends a get request to the Guardian API.
+Once that request is fulfilled, my api sends back in json format to the front end api which calls several helper methods to build the html page based on that response.

+There is a similar process happening when the summary button is clicked.
+The only difference is that the Aylien api is called in this case.

 ### Server